johnnytam100/AlphaCutter/README.md

 * `--helix_min`       – Min. helix length to be considered as non-globular region.
 (Default: `30`.
 Decrease it to remove shorter helices.)
 Note: This option is not compulsory if `loop_min` is specified.

 * `--fragment_min`    – Min. domain fragment length to be considered as domain region.
 (Default: `5`.
-Increase it to exclude small domain fragments.)
+Increase it to exclude larger domain fragments.)

 * `--domain_min`      – Min. domain length to be output as a domain.
 (Default: `0`.
-Increase it to exclude small domains in output.)
+Increase it to exclude larger domains in output.)

 * `--pLDDT_min`       – Min. average pLDDT of domain residues to be output as a domain  (Default: `0`.
 Increase it to exclude domains predicted with low pLDDT.)